Midwife who led Shrewsbury maternity scandal probe to chair Nottingham review

 The families affected by failings at the trust said the appointment is a “significant step towards restoring confidence in Nottingham maternity services”.

+“We’d like to thank Sajid Javid for finally listening to us after many years of campaigning by the families affected by failures of care.

+“Donna Ockenden’s appointment is a significant step towards restoring confidence in Nottingham maternity services.

-“We are confident that she will conduct a robust review to ensure the scale of failings at NUH are recognised and essential improvements are made,” a statement on behalf of the families said.
+“We are confident that she will conduct a robust review to ensure the scale of failings at NUH are recognised and essential improvements are made.”

+The families have urged improvements in four different areas – protecting future babies and mothers from death and harm, ensuring women are properly listened to, guaranteeing staff have the right qualifications, training and skills, and creating a new culture of transparency, openness, and willingness to learn from mistakes.

+“This signals the start of the next stage in the journey where families can now stop fighting and instead dedicate their strength, knowledge, and experiences to uncover the truth and improve maternity service for the people of Nottingham,” the statement added.

 Mr Javid said he was looking forward to seeing the new chair’s recommendations for urgent improvements.